Mariners vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In their last 10 games with a total, the Mariners and their opponents are 6-4-0 when it comes to hitting the over.
+- In their last three games with a spread, the Mariners failed to cover each time.

-- The Mariners have not covered in any of their last three games with a spread.

 Mariners Betting Records & Stats

-- The Mariners are 52-37 in games they were listed as the moneyline favorite (winning 58.4% of those games).
+- The Mariners have gone 52-38 in games they were favored on the moneyline (winning 57.8% of those games).

-- Seattle has played in 133 games with a set over/under, and have combined with its opponents to go over the total 67 times (67-62-4).
+- In the 134 games in which oddsmakers have set an over/under for Seattle, it has combined with opponents to go over the total 67 times (67-63-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!